lloyd094/Project-GW/Prophecies/Curated Info/The Locations of Guild Wars Prophecies.md

 - The Charr have established a foothold along the northern parts of the frontier.
 Unlucky parties may find themselves walking into an encampment unprepared.
 - The hostile land has allowed the grawl and devourers to flourish - groups should take care to be appropriately prepared.

 **Old Ascalon.** The plains were once covered in hills and farms and populated with citizens wanting to live outside of Ascalon city.
 Now, like the remainder of Ascalon, the land is now barren and blasted.
 In the center of Old Ascalon lies Sardelac Sanitarium - a small settlement once known as Ashford Abbey and home to the Ascalon Catacombs.
-During the Searing, entrance to the Catacombs collapsed.
+During the Searing, the entrance to the Catacombs collapsed.

 In the north of Old Ascalon is the location the Charr broke through the wall and invaded the rest of Ascalon known as "the Breach."
 Heading south leads to the Regent Valley.
 Adventurers here are likely to find residents in need of some form of help, as most who reside here have lost almost everything to the Searing.